-Turkey announces weeknight and weekend curfews to curb virus
+Turkey toughens curfew measures amid coronavirus surge

 The Turkish Medical Association, which has been critical of the government’s policies and has called for more transparency since March, said 20 health care workers died in one week from COVID-19 complications.
 ICU bed occupation was around 71%, according to the health ministry.

 Erdogan also announced that people above 65 or younger than 20, who are allowed out for only three hours a day, would not be allowed to use public transport, mall-goers would have to use a contact tracing code, and weddings and funerals would be limited to 30 people.
+Provincial health authorities would be able to mandate limits on the number of people in malls, bazaars and public spaces like avenues and squares.

-He also urged people to quit smoking, open their windows, abide by mask-wearing guidelines and social distancing.
+Erdogan also urged people to quit smoking, open their windows, abide by mask-wearing guidelines and social distancing.

+Preschools, Turkish baths, saunas, massage parlors, swimming pools and amusement parks were ordered to close.
+Restaurants would only be able to deliver food, annulling a previous measure that also allowed takeout services.

 The president also promised that 50 million doses of a COVID-19 vaccine would be administered free of charge, starting with health care workers next month, following an agreement with the Chinese pharmaceutical company SinoVac.